rubyapi/rubyapi/README.md

 ## Importing Documentation

-Documentation can be imported very easily.
-There is a rake task that will let you import documentation for a given version:
+Ruby's documentation can be imported very easily.
+There's a rake task that will let you import a given versions' documentation:

     $ rake import:ruby[2.6.2]

 ## Running tests

-Tests are written with minitest and can be executed with:
+Tests are written with Minitest and can be executed with:

     $ rake test